 Crew Member

-Crew Members are responsible for executing to the Dunkin Donuts’ operational standards.
-Responsible for working as part of a team to meet the needs of our Guests while providing a hospitable environment.
+Crew Members are responsible for executing to the Dunkin’ Donuts’ operational standards.
+Responsible for working as part of a team to meet the needs of our guests while providing a hospitable environment.

-Shift Leader
+Shift Coordinator

-The Shift Coordinator is responsible for the profitability and overall operation of the restaurant according to Dunkin Donuts' operational standards in the absence of the Restaurant Manager.
-A majority of time is spent leading the team to meet Guest expectations, recruiting, hiring, and training new crew members as required.
+The Shift Coordinator is responsible for the profitability and overall operation of the restaurant according to Dunkin’ Donuts' operational standards in the absence of the Restaurant Manager.
+A majority of time is spent leading the team to meet guest expectations, recruiting, hiring, and training new crew members as required.
 The Shift Coordinator will be creative in building sales programs to leverage business opportunities and will create a competitive spirit and atmosphere of pride.
 This individual will be proficient in making logical and timely decisions.

 Assistant Restaurant Manager

-The Assistant Restaurant Manager is responsible for the profitability and overall operation of the restaurant according to Dunkin Donuts’ operational standards in the absence of the Restaurant Manager.
-A majority of time is spent leading the team to meet Guest expectations, recruiting, hiring, and training new crew members as required.
+The Assistant Restaurant Manager is responsible for the profitability and overall operation of the restaurant according to Dunkin’ Donuts’ operational standards in the absence of the Restaurant Manager.
+A majority of time is spent leading the team to meet guest expectations, recruiting, hiring, and training new crew members as required.
 The Assistant Restaurant Manager will be creative in building sales programs to leverage business opportunities and will create a competitive spirit and atmosphere of pride.
 This individual will be proficient in making logical and timely decisions.

 Restaurant Manager

-The Restaurant Manager is responsible for the profitability and overall operation of the restaurant according to Dunkin Donuts' operational standards.
-A majority of time is spent leading the team to meet Guest expectations, recruiting, hiring, and training new crew members as required.
+The Restaurant Manager is responsible for the profitability and overall operation of the restaurant according to Dunkin’ Donuts' operational standards.
+A majority of time is spent leading the team to meet guest expectations, recruiting, hiring, and training new crew members as required.
 The Restaurant Manager will be creative in building sales programs to leverage business opportunities and will create a competitive spirit and atmosphere of pride.
 This individual will be proficient in making logical and timely decisions.

 Network Trainer (Field Trainer)